getpwent_r(3) - phpMan

 entry from the stream initialized by setpwent(3).
 The latter reads the

-next passwd entry from the stream fp.
+next passwd entry from stream.

 The passwd structure is defined in <pwd.h> as follows: